enpoweredveteran/cae-test/README.md

   exercise.
 We'd also prefer that you avoid AWS SAM.
 Your code must be written in plain Javascript and with JSON or Yaml for cloudformation templates.
-  However, feel free to install any NPM packages you'd like as long as the entire applicationn be deployed to the cloud with the command ``npm run deploy``“
+  However, feel free to install any NPM packages you'd like as long as the entire application can be deployed to the cloud with the command ``npm run deploy``“
 - The application should not require any other means to deploy it save for creating a bucket named ``cae-test1-deployment-artifacts`` and then running